nwjs/node/doc/api/events.md

 `'error'` listeners are called.

-Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted, therefore the process will still crash if no regular `'error'` listener is installed.
+Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted.
+Therefore, the process will still crash if no regular `'error'` listener is installed.

 ## `events.getEventListeners(emitterOrTarget, eventName)`